 Skip to main content

-Gecko’s whole reason to exist is discoverability for agents.
+Discoverability is how comprehension pays off for agents — once Gecko has comprehended an API, agents need to find and install that surface.
 A human can read docs, infer the right call, and guess at parameters.
 An agent shouldn’t have to.
 These are the mechanisms that make an ingested API discoverable.
+An API surface — or a Solana Program Surface — can be made discoverable the same way.

 Intent, not endpoints